Cartesian Linearly Distributive Categories: Revisited: Background: Linearly Distributive Categories

 \end{definition}

 It is worth mentioning that for SLDCs, we can in fact suppress one of the linear distributors and simply define one from the other.
-For example, we can define a SLDC simply in terms of the left distributor $\delta^L$ and define the right distributor $\delta^R$ via \eqref{cc:lin_dist_braiding}.
+For example, we can define a SLDC simply in terms of the left linear distributor $\delta^L$, drop the coherence conditions involving $\delta^R$ from (\ref{cc:unit_lineardist}) and (\ref{cc:assoc_lineardist}), and replace (\ref{cc:leftright_lineardist}) by two diagrams involving the left linear distributor, associativities and symmetries.
+This remains a LDC as we define the right linear distributor $\delta^R$ via \eqref{cc:lin_dist_braiding}.